JosephiusX/Yelp-Talk/README.md

             >use talk-app
             db.comments.find()

-3 comment index
+comment index

         mkdir comments
         in comments make index.ejs file

-4 Comment Show
+Comment Show

         finally got show working, forgot to add / before comment in the route in the app.js file

-5 comment new and create
+comment new and create

-    seems to be working
+    `seems to be working

-6 comment edit and update
+comment edit and update

         2 routes one for the form one for submitting the form

         npm i method-override
         require in app.js

-7 delete comment
+delete comment

         seems to be working with the help of method-override

+        *************************

+setting up user Schema

+        in models touch user.js
+        require mongoose
+        require User for association

+User validation

+setting up user route (endpoints)

+        test with postman, placing the json User object in the req body we should get a 202 and send testing ( it was sent but not saved yet so nothing will be in db yet)

+        automatically parse incoming jason in the app.js file: app.use(express.json())

+organizing routes directory

+        mkdir routers
+                in it touch comments.js
+                cut comment routes from index to comments.js file require express, comment schema and,  express router. change all instances of app to router export router at the bottom of the page app.use comment
+                require it in the app.js file

+        repeat for user
+                require userSchema in route file so it can be used in the routes

+move mongoose connect

+                make db dir and touch mongoose.js in it require mongoose in that file

+                in app.js require mongoose.js app without setting it to a variable: require("./db/mongoose")